-The gas peak demand is not planned to a normal or average temperature but for a design peak temperature.
-PSE defines the design peak temperature as one with a 1-in-50 chance of occurrence per year.
+We do not plan the gas peak demand to a normal or average temperature but for a design peak temperature.
+Puget Sound Energy defines the design peak temperature as one with a 1-in-50 chance of occurrence per year.
 When we incorporated climate change into the design peak temperature, we used the same considerations we described for the energy forecast.
 This allowed us to:

-- 1. Incorporate future temperatures into the design temperature forecast - 2.
-Ensure the temperature is in the proper framework for planning - 3.
+- 1. Incorporate future temperatures into the design temperature forecast. - 2.
+Ensure the temperature is in the proper framework for planning. - 3.
 Ensure the new calculation is objective.